marmolak/GordonFlashTool/README.md

 ## Features

-- Store and extracet fdd images.
+- Store and extract fdd images.
 - Compute checksum for each image.
 - Tested to work (and compile) on ppc64 MacOS X 10.4.